ViktorVelizarov/Student-Housing-Test/README.md

 Class: P-CB-S-03

-The team working on this project conists of:
+The team working on this project consists of:

 Rutjens, Tim T.G.S.